 Staying active is generally a good thing for your overall health.
 If one of your preferred activities happens to be ice skating, you may find yourself experiencing an unexpected injury to your spine.
-Looking at the back injuries common among ice skaters can give you an idea of what you can do to minimize your risk of sustaining a similar injury and prevent the need for back surgery in Santa Monica.
+Looking at the back injuries common among ice skaters can give you an idea of what you can do to minimize your risk of sustaining a similar injury and prevent the need for spine surgery in Santa Monica.

 The lower (lumbar) spine is made up of a complex series of muscles, joints that are highly vulnerable.
 It’s also your lower back that moves the most to perform the motions required to skate on ice.
 Consequently, these muscles may become strained from overuse.